Maybe you’ve always wanted a beautiful white smile, your teeth have yellowed, or are stained.

 Technically, teeth whitening is a process whereby surface stains are removed from your teeth and the tooth looks cleaner but isn’t actually any whiter.
 Bleaching is a chemical a process that lightens discoloration of enamel and dentine.
 Basically the staining molecules inside your teeth are decolourised but the actual strength of the tooth is not affected in any way, as long as the materials used are approved and registered with the correct authorities.
 In South Africa we have to register products with the Medicine Control Council.
 Products used in spas and beauty salons have not been registered and are being used by people that are not legally allowed to work in your mouth and haven’t been trained.

 This depends on the bleaching program that has been customized for you.
 It could take anything from one appointment followed by a week of home whitening to 3 months of home whitening for example.
+You can contact us prior to booking an appointment to find out if we have any teeth whitening specials available.
+Each teeth whitening kit works differently, therefore you should consult a qualified dentist before deciding on a course of action.

 It’s common to achieve results 6-8 shades lighter.
 It depends on what type of stain you have, your dental professional will discuss more with you during your check-up.
 Everyone achieves a different result, and only 2-3% of people will achieve “Hollywood” whiteness from bleaching alone.
 Teeth aren’t meant to glow in the dark, so you will still have a natural look after your whitening, but whiter results do require more bleaching.
 You always need to bleach first and then match new dental work to the desired result rather than trying to match your tooth colour to abnormally whitening dental work.
 Everyone has a different whitening end point where the teeth stop changing color.
 This is when you need to stop bleaching and go onto maintenance to avoid damage to the tooth itself, which is just another reason to ensure you have a professional dental clinician guiding you through the process from beginning to end.